-- Attendance at University led events 4 days over 1 academic year.
+- Attendance at university-led training for 4 days over an academic year.

-- Delivered through a combination of seminars and tutorials with input from experts in the field of SEN
+- Delivered through a combination of seminars and tutorials with input from SEND experts.

-- Self-supported study, assessments at M level and professional reviews
+- Self-supported study, assessments at Master’s level and professional reviews.

-- Distance learning supported by VLE – evidence meeting Learning Outcomes via e-portfolio
+- Distance learning supported by online resources via e-portfolio.

-Completion of two assignment: A Reflective Essay and a small-scale Action Research Project.
-Students will be visited by a SENCO Tutor twice and engage in weekly guided tasks to support understanding and application of best effective and inclusive practice as a SENCO.
+Trainees will be visited by a SENCO tutor twice and engage in weekly guided tasks to support understanding and application of best effective and inclusive practice as a SENCO.

-- Completion of a Professional SEN Development Portfolio (E-Portfolio) focus is on the student to evidence their own practice within their education institution in order to have verified and meet the SEN Learning Outcomes (20 credits)
+- Completion of a Professional SEND Development Portfolio (E-Portfolio) where the focus is on the student to evidence their own practice within their education institution in order to have met the SEND learning outcomes (20 credits)

 For a full programme specification and module breakdown please email email@example.com

 ‘I have learned so much by studying for the NASENCO award at The University of Buckingham.
 The structure and content of the course have helped me to be a more effective and well informed SENCO.’

 ‘The course focuses on guided tasks and evidencing the SENCO Learning Outcomes have made me much better at making decisions – both as a leader and as a teacher, benefiting both students and staff.’